Every finished photo you see on my website started somewhere else. Usually somewhere less flattering.

 Drag the slider above and you'll see the difference.
 Here's what went into it:

-Skin retouching was the main event.
+Fly away hairs were the main event here, followed by skin retouching.
 I worked through the image carefully — reducing shine, smoothing out uneven texture, addressing blemishes — while keeping Abby looking like Abby.
 Over-retouching is a real thing.
 The goal isn't a magazine cover; it's the best version of the person sitting in front of me.
+I want people to look like themselves, just on the best day of their lives.

 Color and tone came next.
 I adjusted the whites and highlights to give the image more life, brought the shadows up slightly to open up the face, and dialed in the skin tones so they felt natural under the studio lighting rather than clinical.